 This information is intended as a general overview of the steps to take after a car accident.
-To get more information on your specific case, contact us today for a free consultation.
+To get more information on your specific case, contact us today for a free case evaluation.

 What should I do immediately after an accident?

 If you are in an automobile accident, it’s important to take certain steps and collect information to help your case.
 First, make sure everybody is out of the road and safe.
 Then take the following steps: